 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The majority of the Board members are affiliated with the Developer.
-The Supervisors are elected on an at large basis by the qualified electors of the property owners within the District.
+The Supervisors are elected on an at large basis by the property owners within the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.